-- Corporate Environmental Compliance Policy: as mentioned above, this is the overarching policy for our EMS.
-Third party facility approval and request processes are also part of this policy.
-Republic guidelines require the use of approval procedures that must be followed for all agreements involving the use of non-Republic Services (Republic) third-party disposal, transfer station, and recycling sites.
+Corporate Environmental Compliance Policy: as mentioned above, this is the overarching policy for our EMS.
+Third party facility approval and request processes

+- are also part of this policy.
+Republic guidelines require the use of approval procedures that must be followed for all agreements involving the use of non-Republic Services disposal, transfer station, and recycling sites.
 The use of the Republic Third Party Facility request form is required to initiate this process. - Landfill Air Compliance Program Standard: The purpose of the Standard is to provide guidance and a consistent approach regarding air compliance services performed for Republic Services.
-This document is used by the company's Engineering and Environmental Management team and related third-party consultants i.e., all personnel are responsible for conducting air compliance services and supporting such activity at Republic landfills. - Landfill and Transfer Station Operating Standard and Best Practices User Guide: The Standards Manual are designed to provide practical and comprehensive information to understand the operating standards of all Republic Services active landfills and transfer stations.
+This document is used by the company's Engineering and Environmental Management team and related third-party consultants i.e., all personnel are responsible for conducting air compliance services and supporting such activity at Republic landfills. - Landfill and Transfer Station Operating Standard and Best Practices User Guide: The Standards Manuals are designed to provide practical and comprehensive information to understand the operating standards of all Republic Services active landfills and transfer stations.
 The guides contain field-tested best practices describing policies and procedures that guide facility managers on how to comply with the standard. - Procurement Policy: Republic has a centralized procurement team to manage and guide the company's procurement effort.
-Their policy is to provide professional procurement and supply chain management services through effective teamwork and communication with stakeholders and suppliers and by sourcing goods and services that meet the Company's needs at the highest quality and the lowest total cost. - Special Waste Management Policy: These issues are also addressed in standard operating procedures (SOPs) covering Liquid Waste Solidification, Treated Medical Waste, and Radiation Monitoring.
-The Company is committed to complying with all applicable federal, state and local laws and regulations and specific facility permits related to the generation, handling, transportation and disposal of Special Waste materials by the Company.

-• Engineering Policy: This policy establishes guidelines for Corporate and Field personnel on the procedures for using the landfill and environmental budget model, project management practices, and environmental due diligence.
+Their policy is to provide professional procurement and supply chain management services through effective teamwork and communication with stakeholders and suppliers and by sourcing goods and services that meet the Company's needs at the highest quality and the lowest total cost. - Special Waste Management Policy: Republic has in place a Special Waste Management Policy to meet all applicable federal requirements under the Resource Conservation and Recovery Act and implementing regulations (40 CFR Part 261) and the Toxic Substance Control Act and implementing regulations for polychlorinated biphenyl waste (40 CFR Part 761), along with any applicable state or permit requirements to prevent the acceptance of wastes not eligible for management at Republic landfills.
+For those wastes that are deemed acceptable, additional SOPs (e.g. Liquid Waste Solidification, Treated Medical Waste, and Radiation Monitoring) have been developed to help facilitate the proper handling, transportation and disposal of Special Wastes managed by the Company. - Engineering Policy: This policy establishes guidelines for Corporate and Field personnel on the procedures for using the landfill and environmental budget model, project management practices, and environmental due diligence.
 It also includes landfill gas, leachate management, and air compliance SOPs.
-Due diligence, M&A and business development also.
+Due diligence, M&A and business development are also addressed.

-Republic conducts a number of different types and levels of audits for environmental compliance:
+In addition to seeking ISO certification, Republic conducts a number of different types and levels of audits for environmental compliance: